Porcupine Mountains Color Tour

 This tour is all about the Porcupine Mountains Wilderness State Park.
 There is a treasure trove of picturesque views in the park.
 The Lake of the Clouds, rivers, waterfalls, amazing shoreline views.
 The Porcupine Mountains really do have it all.
-However, if your seeking a loop in the lower part of the Copper Country to take there are plenty of other great sites.
-The Porcupine Mountains Color Tour loop takes nearly 4 hours to drive but make sure plan for lots of stops along the way if your going to stop at each location.
+However, if you are seeking a loop in the lower part of the Copper Country to take there are plenty of other great sites.
+The Porcupine Mountains Color Tour loop takes nearly 4 hours to drive but make sure to plan for lots of stops along the way if you are going to stop at each location.

 The door to the Copper Country is well believed to be L’Anse, MI.
 The Keweenaw Bay is a homecoming for many locals but is figuratively the front door into the heart of the land.
 A great place to view the fall colors that surround the bay is from the Bishop Baraga Shrine.
 The shrine itself offers a wealth of historic information but it also sits atop a bluff that is a great viewing area.
 If your coming from lower Michigan or the eastern part of the Upper Peninsula this is a great starting location.

-Heading west on highway 38 you can plan to have lunch in Ontonagon.
+Heading west on Highway 38 you can plan to have lunch in Ontonagon.
 There are plenty of great scenic views in the area to see fall colors.
 Check out the Ontonagon Township Park and Campground.
-Also the colors along the Ontonagon River are ideal.
-Heading out of town on on highway 64 there are beautiful views of colors along Lake Superior.
-There are plenty of pull offs to get amazing pictures.
+Also, the colors along the Ontonagon River are ideal.
+Heading out of town on highway 64 there are beautiful views of colors along Lake Superior.
+There are plenty of pull-offs to get amazing pictures.

 Heading back east there is a great local favorite called Silver Mountain to view fall colors at.
-To get to the top of the mountain does require a hike so be prepared.
-However, the view from the top are breathtaking and will worth the trip.
+Getting to the top of the mountain does require a hike so be prepared.
+However, the view from the top is breathtaking and well worth the trip.
 There are stairs to the top but they are closed off at the bottom and a hiking trail up the mountain is the path to this hidden gem.